jimdigriz/debian-mssp4/README.md

 #### Screen Locking

-To lock your X11 console, you will need a few packages (here we use `i3lock`):
+To lock your X11 console, you will need a few packages:

     sudo apt-get install xautolock xss-lock